1. Misunderstanding your store’s coupon policy

 6. Using debit or credit cards for purchases

 The savviest of couponers make shopping lists and stick to them using their already-set-aside coupons.
-When you plan ahead, you tend to stick to your goals—unless you’re going to rely on your Visa to pay for purchases.
+When you plan ahead, you tend to stick to your goals—unless you’re going to rely on your credit card to pay for purchases.
 Bringing a set amount of cash instead will help keep you within budget.

 7. Not stacking coupons

 Fully take advantage of all the coupons you can.
 If a store offers a coupon for a specific product that you happen to have a manufacturer coupon for, don’t be shy—use both.
-Doubling up store and manufacturer’s coupons during a sale is what gets KCLs all those amazing deals!
+Doubling up store and manufacturer coupons during a sale is what gets KCLs all those amazing deals!